 Books tend to cover broader topics.
-You may not find a whole book entirely on your topic.
+You may not find a whole book entirely on your topic, but a book may have a pertinent chapter on your topic.

 How do you find them?